chrissuu/bleu_fix/_posts/2024-04-02-creative-collapse.md

 ---
 ### Introduction

-Read the first post for an introduction!
+Read the previous post for an introduction!
 Here, we dive right into a rigorous statement of the problem and one of the most amazing implications of $$P=NP$$!

 ### Formal statement of P vs. NP